Criminal record checks

 How long is a DBS certificate valid for?

-There is no length of time that a DBS certificate is valid for.
-The information that is on the certificate is relevant at the time of printing.
+A DBS certificate has no official expiry date.
+The information that is on the certificate is relevant and correct at the time of printing.

-You might need to apply for another certificate if you stay in the same role for a long time.
+You might need to apply for another certificate if you stay in the same job for a long time.
 Your employer will ask you for an updated certificate if needed.

 You may need to apply for a new certificate if you move to another job that asks for a DBS check.

 What is the DBS Update Service?